🎞️ View video tutorial: Creating prescriptions

 a) Click + Add Diagnosis.

-b) Search for the diagnosis using the it's code or description.
+b) Search for the diagnosis using the code or description.

-9. Click Save.
-The prescription displays in the Prescription Dialog window with any other medications prescribed from this window.
+8. When you are finished, click Save.
+The prescription displays in the Prescription Dialog with any other medications prescribed at the same time.